vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

    after bootstrap.

-   Note that in recent versions, if you are indexing but not searching then there will be no refreshes taking place at all.
+   Note that in recent versions, if you are indexing but not searching then no refreshes will take place at all.
 Quoting from [Dynamic Index Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#dynamic-index-settings):

    > If this \[`index.refresh_interval`] setting is not explicitly set, shards